yuxuibbs/WCA-Data-Django-App/README.md

 # WCA Data Django Application for SI 664 Fall 2018

+Notes:

+* filters and forms can take a while to load and update
+* sql dump file is ~200MB
+* the sql file that turns the database export into a relational database can take ~30 hours to run

 ## Purpose
 Explore the data that is in the World Cube Association results database export